FFT Harmonics Analysis

-Harmonic frequencies in motors and generators can lead to increased heating (iron & copper losses), can affect torque (pulsating or reduced torque), create mechanical oscillations and higher audible noise, can cause aging of shaft, insulation and mechanical parts and reduce the efficiency.
+Harmonic frequencies in motors and generators can lead to increased heating (iron & copper losses), can affect torque (pulsating or reduced torque), create mechanical oscillations, and higher audible noise, which can cause aging of shaft, insulation, and mechanical parts and reduce the efficiency.

 Current harmonics in transformers increase copper and stray flux losses.
 Voltage harmonics increase iron losses.
 The losses are directly proportional to the frequency and, therefore, higher frequency harmonic components are more important than lower frequency components.
 Harmonics can also cause vibrations and higher noise.
 The effects of other electrical equipment and devices are very similar and are mainly reduced efficiency and lifetime, increased heating, malfunction or even unpredictable behavior.

 The Dewesoft solution can measure harmonics for voltage, current and additional active and reactive power up to the 3000th order.
 All calculations are implemented according to IEC 61000-4-7 standards.

 You can define the number of sidebands and half-bands for the harmonic order calculation.
 The higher frequency parts can be grouped in 200 Hz bands up to 150 kHz.